BCAppsLimited/BankValidator/context-sensitive-help.md

 The **Vendor Bank Account Card** has been modified to show a **Bank Account Validation Result** field immediately after the **Bank Account No.** field on the **General** tab.
 If you do not see this field, it could be because you are in a Production environment and you do not have a license assigned.
 The value of this new field will show the results of attempting to validate the data in the **Bank Branch No.** and **Bank Account No.** fields.
 The validation is performed as soon as the page data is loaded and is re-validated whenever you edit the values in either the **Bank Branch No.** or **Bank Account No.** fields.
 You do not need to take action to perform the validation as this is handled automatically.
 The **Bank Account Validation Result** field is for information only and will not prevent any actions using the bank account record.

+# Validate Bank Accounts

+The **Validate Bank Accounts** processing job is a report with no layout that will allow you to filter on the tables that will be validated, namely:

+- Bank Account
+- Customer Bank Account
+- Vendor Bank Account
+- Employee

+To allow you to skip validation for blocked customers or vendors, we have added a **Customer Blocked** and **Vendor Blocked** field which allows you to only validate customer or vendor bank accounts when the related customer or vendor matches the filter.

+Prior to beginning the validation, the process will check the current validation source data files against the last imported files and, if there is a later file available, the new file will be imported to update the validation source data.

+For each matching record found, the system will validate the combination of **Bank Branch No.** and **Bank Account No.** using the [validation rules](/BankValidator/validation-rules).
+Any records where both the **Bank Branch No.** and **Bank Account No.** fields are blank will be skipped, but other validation results will write a record showing the results of the validation to the **NZ Bank Account** table which you can review on the **NZ Bank Accounts** page.
+The process can be scheduled to run on a recurring basis and we recommend doing this in order to ensure the Bank Branch Register data is kept up to date.

 # Validated Bank Accounts

 The **Validated Bank Accounts** page shows the list of results from the validation of bank account fields.